Model#

 )

-One does not have to provide equations that are provided in the matches in the equations argument.
+You do not need to include equations already provided in matches in the equations argument.
 An example MCP model can be found in the model library: HANSMCP.

 Model Attributes#

-Models have attributes that hold a variety of information, including
+Models have attributes that store a variety of information, including

-• information about the results of a solve performed, a solve statement, the solution of a model,
+• information about the results of solving a model, the results of a solve, and the model’s solution,

-• information about certain features to be used by GAMS or the solver,
+• information about certain features to be used by GAMSPy or the solver,

-• information passed to GAMS or the solver specifying various settings that are also subject to option statements.
+• information passed to GAMSPy or the solver specifying various settings that are also available as option.

 Model Attribute